qu4Vix/WRO-GammaVersion-2025/README.md

 In our car, the straight sections of the board are organized into imaginary lanes, so that when the robot detects a colored block, it changes lanes or stays in the one it's currently in to pass on the correct side.

-Due to the limited vision of our camera, the robot must perform corrective maneuvers during certain turns to view the blocks from the best angle for detection.
+Due to the limited vision of our camera, the robot rotates the camera with a servo to view the blocks from the best angle for detection.
 Then, to park, we use several sensors installed on the sides of the robot.

 ## PHOTOS